-Hunter was instrumental in helping Georgetown to a pair of Big East titles (2008 and 2013), five 20-win seasons and five NCAA Tournament bids over the last six years.
-His teams were ranked in the top 10 during each of the past six seasons and were either a No. 2 or No. 3 seed in the NCAA Tournament four times in that span.
+Prior to joining the Husker program, Hunter spent six seasons at Georgetown and was instrumental in helping the Hoyas to a pair of Big East titles (2008 and 2013), five 20-win seasons and five NCAA Tournament bids in his tenure.
+His teams were ranked in the top 10 during each of the six seasons at the school and were either a No. 2 or No. 3 seed in the NCAA Tournament four times in that span.

 In his tenure at Georgetown, Hunter played a significant role in the development of four NBA players.
-The group included all-star Roy Hibbert and Greg Monroe, who was the No. 7 pick of the Detroit Pistons in the 2010 NBA Draft, and most recently Otto Porter, who was the Big East Player of the Year in 2012-13, and the No. 3 pick in the 2013 NBA Draft.
+The group included all-star Roy Hibbert and Greg Monroe, who was the No. 7 pick of the Detroit Pistons in the 2010 NBA Draft.
+Most recently, Hunter developed Otto Porter, who was the Big East Player of the Year in 2012-13, and the No. 3 pick in the 2013 NBA Draft.

-Hunter has worked with some of college basketball’s top coaches, including Thompson, Arizona’s Sean Miller and Arizona State’s Herb Sendek.
-Hunter has helped 11 teams reach postseason play over the last 12 seasons, including 10 NCAA appearances.
+Hunter has worked with some of college basketball's top coaches, including Thompson, Arizona's Sean Miller and Herb Sendek.
+Hunter has helped 12 teams reach postseason play over the last 15 seasons, including 11 NCAA appearances.

 Prior to joining the Georgetown staff, Hunter spent three years as an assistant coach at Xavier University, where he helped Coach Sean Miller to back-to-back 20-win seasons, including a 25-9 record and a second-round appearance in the 2007 NCAA Tournament.
 At Xavier, he assisted in on-court coaching as well as playing a major role in recruiting.

 Hunter also has experience in the ACC, spending two stints at North Carolina State.
-He served as Director of Basketball Operations for the Wolfpack from 2000 to 2004, and was responsible for the day-to-day administrative responsibilities for the men’s program, which made three straight NCAA Tournaments during his tenure.
+He served as Director of Basketball Operations for the Wolfpack from 2000 to 2004.
+He was responsible for the day-to-day administrative responsibilities for the men's program, which made three straight NCAA Tournaments during his tenure.

 He began his full-time coaching career at his alma mater, Duquesne, spending two seasons at the school.
 Hunter was responsible for on-floor coaching and off-campus recruiting.
 He helped the Dukes staff bring in the top recruiting class in the Atlantic 10 in 1999.